-If alpha values are not provided, they will be generated based on the number of unique headers in the blocked genotype matrix X_0 , denoted by h_0 , and a set of heritability values.
-More specifically,
+When the RidgeReducer is initialized, it assigns names to the provided alphas and stores them in a python dictionary accessible as RidgeReducer.alphas.
+If alpha values are not provided, they will be generated during RidgeReducer. fit based on the number of unique headers in the blocked genotype matrix X_0 , denoted by h_0 , and a set of heritability values.
+More specifically, reduction = RidgeReduction(block_df, label_df, sample_blocks, covariate_df)